Robotics-Research-Group-KUL/crospi_core/README.md

 -add on_configure to all input and output handlers.
 Right now I use the initialize in the on_configure but this is confusing and leads to errors.

 - Handle proper shutdown when ctrl+c to safely stop robot execution (send zero velocities).
 Right now I am using the function `rclcpp::on_shutdown(std::bind( &etaslNode::safe_shutdown, my_etasl_node))` to bind my own callback.
+The publisher doesn't publish after shutdown, even if we publish zero velocities in the jointstateoutputhandler.
+See discussion forum here: https://github.com/ros2/rclcpp/issues/1706

+- I need to change routine that checks which joints are in the task specification and then ignore the rest.
+I should perhaps publish all joints provided in the list, and the ones not there set as a default value.

 ## To debug segmentation fault: